 A. Our overriding priority is the health and safety of our employees and the public.
 We remain focused on efforts to help slow the spread of disease and prevent major impacts to the vital services we provide.
 We are following CDC recommendations and working to be consistent with local health organization requirements in localized high outbreak areas.

 As part of our company-wide response plan, we are taking a number of actions.
-These include encouraging employees with potential symptoms to stay home, increase physical distancing through telework for administrative and support personnel, restricting access to our facilities and implementing health checks for employees reporting to work, eliminating all but mission-critical travel and discouraging group gatherings through virtual meetings.
+These include encouraging employees with potential symptoms to stay home, increasing physical distancing through telework for administrative and support personnel, implementing health checks for employees reporting to work, and limiting travel.

 Q. Will any of these practices change if the spread of COVID-19 increases?